Lua scripting of the electrical Newton solver in OghmaNano

 end

-The idea is to break the full 3D problem into passes.
-In the first pass, the solver works in x-slices, solving the full extent in y and z while turning off the x-direction Poisson and continuity couplings.
-In the second pass, it switches to z-slices and performs the complementary operation.
-The script accumulates the returned error and stops once the chosen convergence logic is satisfied.
+The strategy used here is to split the 3D problem into directional passes.
+In the first pass, the solver operates in x-slices, solving the full extent in y and z while removing the x-direction couplings.
+In the second pass, the solver switches to z-slices and performs the complementary operation.
+The total error is accumulated and used to define a custom convergence criterion.

 a = dd_solver()